Skip to content

 January 2, 1970, Gradyville native Coach Edgar Allen Diddle passed away.
 Coach Diddle became the 1st to coach 1,000 games at one school.
 He coached Western Kentucky University’s (WKU) basketball team from 1922 to 1964 and was one of the early pioneers of the fast break.
 He is also known for waving a red towel around along the sidelines which is now part of WKU’s official athletic logo.
 Diddle experienced only five losing seasons in 42 years.

 January 2, 1974, the Kentucky Democratic Party acknowledged they refunded $18,873 in illegal corporate gifts.
 They also named the individuals who gave $128,071 in the controversial spring fundraising drive.
-The party accounted for $96,572 of $438,752 senate watchdogs had questioned.
+A senate watchdog group had questioned the illegal money.

 January 2, 1980, Kyle Macy watched as his game-winning, last-second shot go in against Auburn in Rupp Arena.
 The Cats won 67-65 behind Macy’s game-high 21 points on 9-of-13 shooting.